 Notepad++ used for our coding as it is does recognise scripts and shortcodes.

 We have a developer who uses www.antetype.com and he explains it as a software focused on visual design, built by UI designers for UI designers.
-It saves you a lot of time creating and optimizing high-fidelity detailed UI design prototypes.
+It saves you a lot of time creating and optimising high-fidelity detailed UI design prototypes.

 Google Analytics and Google Webmaster also used to make sure the functionality of the website is at its highest.
-One of the team member (most of the time the designer him/herself) sets up these two tools, before passing it to client and we can provide reports if necessary.
+One of the team member (most of the time the designer him/herself) sets up these two tools, before passing it to a client and we can provide reports if necessary.

 Browser dev tools allow me to carry out my design venture smoothly.
 Gulp Sass lets me compile Sass to CSS in Gulp.
-Text editor helps me to discover the powerful features that maximize my productivity.
+Text editor helps me to discover the powerful features that maximise my productivity.

 Now, you have gone through the expert’s answer on favourite web design tool and how they use them to complete their work promptly and effectively.

 Do you have any other website design tool that is not mentioned here?
 If yes, please feel free to mention them in the comment box below.
+Also, check our developer tools blog: Best Chrome Extensions for Developers.